top of page

 Phase 1

-Phase 1 will encompass relocating the existing school office on the first floor to a new, dedicated lobby on the ground floor that will allow staff to have clear sight of the school’s main entrance and strengthen security and safeguarding.
-The existing office will then be used as a dedicated intervention space.
+Phase 1 involved relocating the existing school office on the first floor to a new, dedicated lobby on the ground floor that has allowed staff to have clear sight of the school’s main entrance and strengthen security and safeguarding.
+The former office is now being used as a dedicated intervention space.

 Phase 2

-The second phase will see the extension of the existing Year 4 classroom, which is currently a little over half the size it should be according to government recommendations, making teaching and learning challenging.
+The second phase saw the extension of the Year 4 classroom, which was previously a little over half the size it should be according to government recommendations, making teaching and learning challenging.

 Phase 3